xmlynek/FEI-PPDS-2023/README.md

 the access to the forks.
 Each philosopher needs a permission from the waiter to sit down.
 The waiter allows `NUM_PHILOSOPHERS - 1` philosophers to sit down and start eating.
-In our scenario, with 5 philosophers, it means that 4 philosophers will be eating and 1 of them will be a waiter.
+In our scenario, with 5 philosophers, it means that 4 philosophers will be trying to eat and 1 of them will be a waiter.
 For more details, see the [implementation using waiter](https://github.com/tj314/ppds-2023-cvicenia/blob/master/seminar4/04_philosophers.py).

 As mentioned above, the solution using the waiter uses a central semaphore to control